DutchSparklez/hogeschool-zeeland/CU75001V3-program-and-career-orientation/readme.md

 Through this assignment, the student will meet the following learning objectives:

 - Become aquainted with the ICT program and the ICT field
 - Lay the foundation for a personal webportfolio, which will be used throughout the program
 - Experience first hand how to do a poster presentation and gather feedback from experts

+## Practice Assignments

+The first assignment received is the **preperation assignment**.
+This assignment introduces the students to web development through HTML.
+The parts of the assignment are:

+- Read a web languages primer document.
+- Complete the Codecademy Cat Photo App HTML course.
+- Create a simple HTML profile page.